API documentation

 | X-Folder-New / folder_new | true if a new folder was created |

-| X-Folder-Url / folder_url | Folder admin URL — keep secret |
+| X-Folder-Url / folder_url | Folder admin URL — same absolute/relative rule.
+Keep secret. |

 | expires_at / expires_iso | Unix seconds + ISO-8601 UTC expiration |